c4pt00/laptop-display-continuous-charge-room-light-solar/README.md

 Calling all CAD and electronics hobbyists

-SHRINK DOWN 12V CAR INVERTER 150W model to smaller laptop component (1.5 inch * 3 inch)
+SHRINK DOWN 12V CAR INVERTER 150W model to smaller laptop component size to shirnk to (1.5 inch width * 3 inch length * 0.5 inch thickness)

-SHRINK DOWN WALL CHARGER TO LAPTOP (1.5 inch * 3 inch)
+SHRINK DOWN WALL CHARGER TO LAPTOP size to shrink to (1.5 inch width * 3 inch length * 0.5 inch thickness)

 by resizing each individual part to a smaller part using CAD .stl files piece by piece which is less than 3-6 pieces (exterior case and circuit board inside)